Victor725/PySASTBench/README.md

 # PySASTBench
-In 《Empirical Evaluation of Python SAST Tools: Effectiveness, Efficiency, and Improvement Directions》, we present a dataset designed for evaluating Python SAST Tools.
+In 《An Empirical Study on Static Application Security Testing (SAST) Tools for Python》, we present a dataset designed for evaluating Python SAST Tools.

 This dataset consists of 108 unique Common Vulnerabilities and Exposures (CVEs), providing a valuable resource for benchmarking.